Best Free Screen Recorder Software No Watermark 2026

 5. Hit Start Recording — your footage saves locally with zero watermark

-For audio, add a Mic/Aux source and an Audio Output Capture source to capture both your microphone and system audio simultaneously.
+For audio, you’ll want to add both a Mic/Aux source and an Audio Output Capture source to capture both your microphone and system audio simultaneously.
+It’s a game-changer!

 Frequently Asked Questions